Yoona8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>Event loop</summary>
+<summary>What is the event loop and how it works?</summary>

 - JS is single threaded
 - browser is multi threaded
 - all kind of async tasks (like timers, event listeners, etc) are going to browser (message queue)
 - micro - promises (run first), macro - timeouts (run second)
-- when the call stack is empty, event loop goes through message queue
-- and executes the functions from there
+- when the call stack is empty, event loop goes through message queue and executes the functions from there

 </details>